You are here: Infothek - High blood pressure medications - Does Wegovy (semaglutide) help with high blood pressure?

 Semaglutid (Ozempic) bei Diabetes

 Semaglutide was originally developed to treat type 2 diabetes.
-This common lifestyle-related form of diabetes is considered acquiredcaused by an unhealthy diet and too little exerciseand was formerly called adult-onset diabetes.
-Nowadays more younger people and even children are affected.
-Semaglutide products are an alternative to existing diabetes medications and can be used when other options are not tolerated or dont work well enough.
+This common lifestyle-related form of diabetes is considered acquiredcaused by things like an unhealthy diet and too little exerciseand was formerly called adult-onset diabetes.
+Today, more younger people and even children are developing this type of diabetes.
+Semaglutide preparations are an alternative to existing medications for people with diabetes, used when other options cause intolerances or dont work well enough.

 Semaglutide for weight loss